Are you a Bollywood Dialogue lover? I am sure you know popular Bollywood dialogues of female actors.

 Q: Who writes the dialogues for Bollywood movies?

-A: The dialogues for Bollywood movies are typically written by professional dialogue writers or script writers who collaborate closely with directors and sometimes actors to ensure the dialogues reflect the characters’ personalities and advance the plot effectively.
+A:The dialogues for Bollywood movies are typically written by professional dialogue writers or script writers.
+They collaborate closely with directors and sometimes actors.
+This collaboration ensures the dialogues reflect the characters' personalities and advance the plot effectively.
 Writers like Javed Akhtar, Salim Khan, Prakash R. Kapadia, and others are notorious for their contributions to Bollywood.

 Q: What are certain iconic Bollywood dialogues delivered by female actors?